-- In Belgium, the complete network is expected to be equipped by 2022.
+- In the Netherlands, the line Kijfhoek Roosendaal will be equipped in 2024. - In Belgium, the complete network is expected to be equipped by 2022.
 In 2025, ETCS is very likely to become compulsory for a train to be allowed to run on the Infrabel tracks.
 Legislation to fade out legacy system in favour of ETCS has come into force the 9th of July 2013.
-From 2016 onwards, the class B system Memor-crocodile will be put out of service on those lines equipped with ETCS level 1 version 2.3.0d, allowing only trains equipped with ETCS Level 1(minimum Baseline 2) or TBL1+ to run on these tracks; - In Luxembourg, trains will have to be equipped with ETCS Baseline 2 (version 2.3.0d), level 1 or 2 from mid-2017 onwards; - In France, the national KVB legacy system will be decommissioned at some point in the future.
+From December 2016 onwards, the class B system Memor-crocodile will be put out of service on those lines equipped with ETCS level 1 version 2.3.0d, allowing only trains equipped with ETCS Level 1(minimum Baseline 2) or under certain exceptions TBL1+ to run on these tracks; - In Luxembourg, trains will have to be equipped with ETCS Baseline 2 (version 2.3.0d), level 1 or 2 from mid-2017 onwards; - In France, the national KVB legacy system will be decommissioned at some point in the future.
 The date of this decommissioning is not yet determined.
-The European Deployment Plan (EDP) proposed by the European Commission (EC) is expected to be adopted before the end of 2016.
-It should provide more details about the implementation of ERTMS on part of RFC NSM corridor - In Switzerland, all new vehicles purchased after July 1st 2014 will have to be equipped with ETCS Baseline 3 or be easily adaptable to ETCS as from 2017.
+The European Deployment Plan (EDP) proposed by the European Commission (EC) is expected to be published before the end of 2016.
+It should provide more details about the implementation of ERTMS on part of RFC NSM corridor. - In Switzerland, all new vehicles purchased after July 1st 2014 will have to be equipped with ETCS Baseline 3 or be easily adaptable to ETCS as from 2017.
 They will still also have to be equipped with KVB if they come from France.